December 19, 2023

 Compose brilliant essays, effortlessly, with Grammarly‘s free online writing assistant, and move beyond a basic spell-check to find the perfect tone for any project.
 Grammarly’s Keyboard app works as your personal assistant to correct every email, text, and social post before you send.

 This is college, condensed.
-Choose from popular literary titles, personalize your plan, listen to audio overview and bookmark for faster recall.
+Choose from CliffNotes‘ popular literary titles, personalize your plan, listen to audio overview, and bookmark for faster recall.
 Interactive quizzes and audio CramCasts make studying even easier.

 All you have to do is point your phone toward the night sky, and the app will use a combination of GPS technology and 3D rendering to show you exactly what you are looking at.
 It’s a hands-on way that gets learners out into the real world, while also giving them the tools to understand what they are looking at.

 Luckily, SoloLearn offers the largest collection of free code-learning content for people of all levels, from absolute beginner to pro.
 With fresh content posted daily, you’ll always have something new to learn!

 Don’t lose points because you didn’t write your bibliography citations correctly.
-Scan a book’s barcode with the camera on your phone, choose a citation style and instantly get an accurate citation – approved by teachers and librarians.
+With EasyBib, you can scan a book’s barcode with the camera on your phone, choose a citation style, and instantly get an accurate citation – approved by teachers and librarians.

 Though there are some courses you may have to pay for, they have enough free content to keep you busy and learning for quite a while.
 For Android and Apple users, this app is available on both Google Play and the App Store